how it began

 What We've Achieved

-- In total, over 1200 Aboriginal children and youth have attended Hope and Health Skills and Drills day camps.
+- To date, over 3000 Aboriginal children and youth have attended Hope and Health Skills and Drills community camps.

 - Three “Evening of Champions” events involving 1000 in general attendance, featuring a variety of popular and dynamic Whitecaps FC players, Carl Valentine, Kimberly Caldwell, Theo Fleury and other special guests.

-- 18 seaplane trips across the Coast Salish sea for Whitecaps FC Players and special guests (many first time flyers).
+- 350+ seaplane/Helijet trips across the Coast Salish sea for Whitecaps FC Players and special guests (many first time flyers).

-- 2 Adidas sponsored Boot Drives at Whitecaps FC regular season games and a Kia Boot Drive collected over 500 boots that have been distributed to the Hope and Health children and youth.
+- 5 Boot Drives, in partnership with Vancouver Whitecaps and Soccer Express have collected over 800 boots that have been distributed to the Hope and Health children and youth.

 second generation Hope and health Logo